Buy Microsoft RDS CALs for Windows Server.

 Windows Server 2016 RDS CALs

-Choose whether RDS access should follow a person or a machine
+Choose whether access follows a user or a device

 RDS User CALs

-- Access is tied to employees, contractors, or regular named users
+- Access is tied to employees or regular users

 RDS Device CALs

-- Access is tied to kiosks, terminals, office PCs, or shared endpoints
+- Access is tied to fixed devices or terminals